 In these guidelines, 'actual boarding charges' are the fees charged by the boarding provider for the eligible student during the relevant school year (inclusive of Goods and Services Tax).
-This is the amount of boarding fees claimed by the institution after any reduction, subsidy, scholarship or refund is taken into account (see also 5.2.4).
+This is the amount of boarding fees claimed by the institution after any reduction, subsidy, scholarship or refund is taken into account.